Asiatik/codezilla/README.md

 	eg. `observable_pattern`, `bubble_sort`.
 	Inside these directories you can create a folder for the programming language you want to add.
 And finally add your own file named `program_name.language_extension` (`bubble_sort.cpp`)
 	Create a commit of the form - fixes #(issue_number)

+Make sure you adhere to the algorithm/language/file folder structure while adding code.

+Easiest way (Recommended) ⭐️ - You can run bash runme.bh to make the appropriate file structure.

+Additionally we recommend using standard convention for your language such as indentation and variable naming while writing the algorithm.
+Useful comments will be a help.
+Finally, if you can write tests for you code, we urge you to do so.

 * Finally, wait for it to be merged!